WRECK-d/wreckd-website/content/boring/index.md

 {{< highlight-box >}}
-Our Bank Account if you need to give us money for some reason (thanks!) is...// BNZ WRECkd 02-0688-0269592-000
+Our Bank Account if you need to give us money for some reason (thanks!) is...
+\BNZ WRECkd 02-0688-0269592-000
 {{< /highlight-box >}}